IF EM STARTED ITS OWN BRAND, HERE’S WHO WE’D HIRE

 DREAM TEAM TITLE: Brand Manager

-CURRENT POSITION: Assistant Brand Manager, Kashi
+CURRENT POSITION: Associate Brand Manager, Kashi

 WHY WE WANT HER: For her willingness to take calculated risks, which last March played out at Kashi’s “anti-booth” at Natural Foods Expo West, where the brand showed up with no samples but a mighty message about organic farmland in the U.S. Her bold move cut Kashi’s exhibit costs by 25 percent and surpassed media goals by 158 percent.